RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

   The man below says, "You must be a project manager" "I am," replies the balloonist, "but how did you know?"
   "Well," says the man, "you don't know where you are or where you are going.
 You have made a promise which you have no idea how to keep, and you expect me to solve your problem.
 The fact is you are in the exact same position you were in before we met, but now it is somehow my fault."

-- At a recent real-time Java conference, the participants were given an awkward question to answer: "If you had just boarded an airliner and discovered that your team of programmers had been responsible for the flight control software, how many of you would disembark immediately?"
-Among the forest of raised hands only one man sat motionless.
-When asked what he would do, he replied that he would be quite content to stay aboard.
-With his team's software, he said, the plane was unlikely to even taxi as far as the runway, let alone take off.

 - Shlemiel gets a job as a street painter, painting the dotted lines down the middle of the road.
 On the first day he takes a can of paint out to the road and finishes 300 yards of the road.
 "That's pretty good!" says his boss, "you're a fast worker!" and pays him a kopeck.
   The next day Shlemiel only gets 150 yards done.
 "Well, that's not nearly as good as yesterday, but you're still a fast worker.
 150 yards is respectable," and pays him a kopeck.
   The next day Shlemiel paints 30 yards of the road.
 "Only 30!" shouts his boss.
 "That's unacceptable!
 On the first day you did ten times that much work!
 What's going on?"
 "I can't help it," says Shlemiel.
 "Every day I get farther and farther away from the paint can!"